kevin-chalmers/set08103/lectures/lecture14/README.md

 2. Write automated tests.
 3. Refactor to add design decisions one at a time.

 Which test should you start with?
-Pick a variant of a test for a method that does nothing.
+Pick a variant of a test for an operation that has no side effects.
 This means you can answer other questions such as:

 - Where does the operation belong?
 - What are the correct inputs?